 Skip to content

-This tutorial explains the unified signal architecture with one concrete end-to-end example.
-It complements the higher-level ADR by showing how the models work together in the library, on a workflow step, and at runtime.
+This tutorial walks through a concrete end-to-end example, showing how the data-layer models work together in the library, on a workflow step, and at runtime.

 Use this guide when you need to answer questions like:

-• When is a signal validator-owned versus step-owned?
+• When is a contract validator-owned versus step-owned?

 • Where does the source path live?